Three Reasons Smart Buildings are the Future of Commercial Buildings

 Smart buildings are easier to monitor and manage.
 Some smart building also technologies offer web/mobile apps that offer dash-boarding and live energy reports.
 Smart buildings with proactive systems would mean predictive maintenance as well.
 For instance, the service staff would be notified in advance to check and resolve issues pertaining to cooling before they even occur.
 Analytics available from sensors help reduce energy consumption and lower costs.

 Smart Buildings are easier to monitor and manage as most smart solutions offer wireless systems.
 This means you can access and control your building from anywhere with your phone/tablet or PC.
 75F for examples offers Facilisight, a suite of web & mobile apps that uses machine learning to predictively and proactively manage your facility's indoor environment in addition to dash-boarding and energy reports.
 This enables facility managers to deliver smarter service and maintenance based on the insights derived from these detailed reports.

 Since most smart building solutions use wireless systems, they also offer faster installations.
 Lower installation costs combined with the savings from having no down time means smart buildings offer a faster ROI as well.
 75F for example offers an ROI of less than three years!

 A 2018 Harvard Business Review survey says 66 per cent of the organisations it had reviewed had efficient energy management as their key business driver to invest in smart buildings.
 In conclusion, smart buildings make good business sense too.

 These are just few of the benefits that smart buildings offer.
-Download our free ebook that looks at the various ways in which a smart building boosts portfolio value!
+Visit our white paper library for free information on the various ways in which a smart building boosts portfolio value!